R. A. Mashelkar

 Since 2011, he has been the President of Pune International Centre, which is India’s leading think tank, well known for its outstanding policy research.
 He has been the Chairman of the Governing Council of Kherwadi Welfare Association, an organisation that creates a livelihood for the deprived and gives school dropouts a second chance.

+He is the President of Swarupvardhini, an organisation that does many activities for social inclusion and supports the education of deprived children.
 He chairs several awards committees that serve important social causes.
 These include Jamnalal Bajaj Awards for preserving and propagating Gandhian values, Earthcare Awards for outstanding climate change initiatives, FICCI – ISA awards for sanitation, etc.